Gut/Metal-Wound Strings

 One of the most common wires seen on historical strings is silver-plated copper.
 Before the advent of electroplating, wire was plated with silver through a chemical process and there are extant strings of this type that were made for the violin family and keyboard instruments.
 The wire we use, like the historical examples, is round and left round on the core so that the tops of the wire can be felt.
 If the wire were polished the plating would be removed.
 The tone of these strings is very bright and this is a good, general use string for most instruments.

-Copper-Wound / Gut Core (polished)
+Copper-Wound / Gut Core (polished or round wire)

 Wound Strings Are Available For: